Car Crashes Caused by Dangerous Road Conditions

 - Inferior construction.

 Road construction and maintenance are usually the responsibilities of cities, states, or the federal government.
-Although government entities are generally immune from suit, they can be held responsible in some cases for accidents caused by dangerous road conditions.
-However, plaintiffs are required to follow strict procedural rules when filing a claim against the government.
+Although government entities are generally immune from suit, they can be held responsible in some cases for car crashes caused by dangerous road conditions.
+However, plaintiffs and their Atlanta attorneys are required to follow strict procedural rules when filing a claim against the government.
 For instance, before a plaintiff can bring a suit against a government agency, he or she is required to file a notice of claim no later than a year from the date of injury.
 If the claim is against a city, however, it must be filed within six months.The notice must be in writing and include certain information, including:

 - The name of the responsible government entity;